ammackenzie/Webots-Universal-Controller-and-Evolutionary-Robotics-Suite/README.md

 (Set up instructions can also be found as comments in each relevant module.)
 *Features*
  - Default configuration is for a two wheeled robotic agent but can be easily expanded - instructions inside module next to relevant methods
- - Within a few lines of code a non-technical user can carry out Reinforcement Learning/Controller synthesis with a robotic agent and environment of their choice
+ - Within a few lines of code a non-technical user can carry out complete Evolutionary Robotics expeirmentation with a robotic agent and environment of their choice
  - Controller automatically:
 	 - Enables and registers all desired distance sensors and motors
 	 - Registers robot and target starting position, and resets all robot physics and translation in-between runs